 - 1. Students will submit an assignment each week.
 Each assignment stresses features and functions common to spreadsheet applications including creating formulas, formatting worksheets, working with multiple worksheets, creating charts, sorting and filtering lists, etc. - 2.
-Students will assemble a portfolio of work to be submitted at the end of the semester. - 3.
 Students will complete three hands-on, application exams using a spreadsheets program in the presence of a testing proctor.